csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 ## **Q1: What is the product?**

+We are planning to build on top of a web application that is integrated with United for Lliteracy existing infrastructure and serves as the primary application for United for Lliteracy volunteers and supervisors to manage and share resources.
+We are asked to add the following features:
+* enable volunteers and supervisors to communicate with eachother
+* enable volunteers to book meetings and access documents
+* enable supervisors to upload documents
+* enable volunteers to leave testimonials
+* enable volunteers to book their hours and keep tracking of it
+* add flexibility to users by giving them the choice to integrate the app calender with an exernal calender

 Our partner, United for Literacy, previously known as Frontier College, is a national charitable organization that works with volunteers that provide tutoring, education, and reading services as well as participate in special events to accomplish the organization’s mission: to increase literacy across Canada.
-The product is a web application for volunteers and supervisors to communicate, book meetings, access documents/manuals, upload documents (for supervisors), exchange messages, and leave testimonials.
-We want to build a platform that allows volunteers and their supervisors to communicate and complete tasks such as booking hours, exchange messages about volunteer details, and ask questions about their training.

 ## **Q2: Who are your target users?**